VowpalWabbit/coba/docs/source/getting_started.rst

   :alt: First experiment plot

 And that's it.
 Just like that we've run an experiment comparing the performance of LinUCB to randomly selecting actions.
-Not only that, but we also created three shuffles of our data in order to also estimate the standard error of the mean as shown by the error bars in the plot.
 This is just the tip of the iceberg for what is possible.

 Key Concepts
 ~~~~~~~~~~~~~